strontic/strontic.github.io/xcyclopedia/library/regsvr32.exe-EB3B90B6989227F590BB36356DF96A30.md

 ## Possible Misuse

 *The following table contains possible examples of `regsvr32.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `regsvr32.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --